AlenaBukilic/research-helper/README.md

 ## Notes

-- The system performs searches in parallel for efficiency
-- Failed searches are gracefully handled (return `None` and continue)
+- The system uses an **autonomous research manager agent** that makes decisions about the research process
+- The research manager agent uses `.as_tool()` to convert sub-agents into tools, enabling hierarchical agent architecture
+- The research manager agent autonomously iterates: evaluates reports, performs additional searches when needed, refines queries, and continues until quality threshold (0.8) is met
 - All agent interactions are traced via OpenAI's tracing system under a unified trace ID
 - When clarification is used, the clarifier agent's trace is nested within the main Research trace for easier log management
 - Reports are generated in markdown format and converted to HTML for email